- Photos & Map

 Directions & Parking facilities

-The Disentis starting point can be reached from Andermatt via the Oberalp Pass road or along the main road through the Surselva region.
+The starting point Disentis can be reached from Andermatt via the Oberalp pass road or via the main road through the Surselva region.

-There are various parking options in the village of Disentis and along the Lukmanier Pass road.
+There are various parking options in the village of Disentis as well as along the Lukmanier Pass road.

 Additional information